 - Failing to keep proper accounting records.

-- Failing to prepare and file annual accounts or annual returns for Companies House.
+- Failing to prepare and file annual accounts or confirmation statement for Companies House.

 - Using money or assets belonging to the company for personal benefit or gain.

 - Failing to co-operate with the Official Receiver or Insolvency Practitioner.

 - Failing to submit tax returns or pay over to the Crown tax or other money due.